 In both circumstances, the total cost means the cost of the good, insurance, freight and other charges.
-Therefore, the Customs Commission (former ERCA) normally charges customs duty and tax as a percentage of the duty paying value of goods, which is the sum of the amounts paid for the imported or exported good up to the point of entry into or exit from the customs territory, i.e. the cost of the good, insurance, freight and other charges.
+Therefore, the Customs Commission (formerly ERCA) normally charges customs duty and tax as a percentage of the duty paying value of goods, which is the sum of the amounts paid for the imported or exported good up to the point of entry into or exit from the customs territory, i.e. the cost of the good, insurance, freight and other charges.

-Customs valuation is an important proceeding to determine the value of the imported good for the purpose of ascertaining the correct import duty.
+Customs valuation is an important proceeding to determine the value of the imported goods for the purpose of ascertaining the correct import duty.
 Hence, there are five major methods to calculate the value of the imported goods which are applicable in the order below:

 Method 1: Transaction value method(Article 90, 96 and 97 of the Proclamation)